NoLieNoSean/NoNotes/content/Notes/LEC DMAT 21.md

 >
 >

-In practice, $\mathbb{F}$ is taken to be a sufficiently large [[Finite fields|finite field]] (finite fields are ideal for randomized algorithms because arithmetic over them is well-defined, exact (no floating point issues), and operations can be implemented efficiently).
+In practice, $\mathbb{F}$ is taken to be a sufficiently large finite fields (finite fields are ideal for randomized algorithms because arithmetic over them is well-defined, exact (no floating point issues), and operations can be implemented efficiently).
 This also allows us to take $S$ to be the entire field and sample freely.

 So, to test if a perfect matching exists, you
 1. choose a large finite field $\mathbb{F}_p$, typically with prime $p \gg n$;